Would you pay to work in a Scottish bookstore on your vacation?

 "Finn McCreath, who is on the Board of the Festival, and I decided to take it over and try out my idea of having a bookshop holiday," she says.

 Five years later, The Open Book is a runaway success.
-It's booked up on Airbnb until 2021, and there's an extensive waiting list.
+It's booked up on Airbnb until years ahead, and there's an extensive waiting list.

 Runaway hit

-Note: This article was originally published in March 2018 and was updated in April 2019.